Chocolate Chip Scones

 The tool you see me using here is called a bench knife or a bench scraper.
 I love mine!
 It cuts cleanly and makes cleaning your work surface a breeze!

-Place the unbaked scones on a parchment-lined baking sheet, allowing about 1/4-inch of space between each one so they can expand a little bit.
+Place the unbaked scones on a parchment-lined baking sheet, leaving about ¼-inch of space between each one so they can expand a little.

 Unbaked chocolate chip scones, on a parchment-lined-baking sheet.